Tayruh/sadako/reference.md

 ### Labels

-Unline a script line with a label, simply displaying the choice does not increase its *seen* count.
+Unlike a script line with a label, simply displaying the choice does not increase its *seen* count.
 Instead, the label seen count is increased if you jump to the label or select the choice.

 Jumping to a choice that has been assigned a label is the equivalent of selecting that choice.
 In other words, jumping to the label actually jumps *inside* the choice block, not to the line with the label.